olenarabani/School_District_Analysis/README.md

 AFTER: % Overall Passing was 65

 # 3.How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
-    Replacing ninth graders’ math and reading scores affect Thomas High School’s performance between the other schools, Relative ranking for Thomas High School changed from 2nd place to 8th
+   Replacing ninth graders’ math and reading scores affect Thomas High School’s performance between the other schools.
+   Relative ranking for Thomas High School changed from 2nd place to 8th

 # 4. How does replacing the ninth-grade scores affect the following:
     4.1 Math and reading scores by grade